Roxas, Isabela: Climate

 Using the corona classification scheme, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) classified Roxas' climatic type as to Type III category.
 Type III Climate is characterized by no pronounced seasons, but often drier from November to April and wet season from May to October like any other parts of the country.
 Roxas is described as Cloudy especially during summer time with an average wind of 1 mph to 3 mph.

-The temperature of Roxas is very rare to change but it varies minimally with an average temperature ranging from 23.4 °C to 23.9 °C. The hottest months of the year are April and May with an average of 27 °C, but it can reach as low as 17 °C in January.
+The temperature of Roxas is very rare to change but it varies minimally with an average temperature ranging from 23.4 °C to 23.9 °C. The hottest months of the year are April and May with an average of 27 °C. Weather extremes vary from 16°C nights during January and 38°C during the hot, dry season.
 People can describe the temperature as hot weather, due to its close proximity to the hottest points of the Philippines, like Quezon in Isabela and Tuguegarao City in Cagayan.
 The data was gathered using weather station RPLC, 310 ft above Roxas, Isabela.